ramirezj129/ramirezj129/README.md

 Here are some ideas to get you started:
 -
-- :technologist: I’m currently working on Python programming / (Django/Flask)
+- :technologist: I’m currently working on Python programming / (Django/Flask) / DSA
 - 🌱 I’m actively learning Java/JavaScript/Html/Css
 - 👯 I’m looking to collaborate on OpenSource projects
 - 💬 Ask me about my projects